PataphysicalSociety/soupault.app/site/blog/three-years-of-soupault.md

 Besides, if software that you want to use doesn't yet exist, why wait for anyone else to make it?
 Soupault itself started its life as a response to my own needs.
 My own [website](https://baturin.org) was powered by a bunch of custom scripts, while the blog was separate and powered by [Pelican](https://blog.getpelican.com/).
-At some point I started looking for a solution that could replace and unify both, and I also wanted to get rid of all client-side JavaScript, but quickly realized that a static website generator I wanted to use didn't exist at that time.
+At some point I started looking for a solution that could replace and unify both, and I also wanted to get rid of all client-side JavaScript but quickly realized that a static website generator I wanted to use didn't exist at that time.

 Some of my requirements could be called frivolous, but they are indicative of deeper issues.